Grandma-Factory/Whitepaper/docs/README.md

 The codes developed by Grandma-Factory will be audited by at least one major DeFi audit actor.
 Grandma-Finance also commits to setting up bounty programs for the research of security vulnerabilities.

-The smart-contracts developed by Grandma-Factory will be audited by at least one major player in the audit of decentralised finance.
+The smart-contracts developed by Grandma-Factory will be audited by at least one major player in the audit of decentralized finance.
 Grandma-Factory is committed to implementing bounty programs for the investigation and publication of security flaws.